samjonester/samjonester.github.io/_posts/2017-12-13-culling-conditionals.md

 Just like those carp, conditionals should be carefully culled.
 Unfortunately, Slack doesn't have integrations for [electric barriers or poison pills](http://www.chicagotribune.com/news/local/breaking/ct-lake-michigan-asian-carp-met-20160822-story.html).
 There are a few patterns that I regularly use instead of conditionals.
 Before blindly adopting any of these techniques, ask if the code can be written [without a conditional](http://michaelfeathers.typepad.com/michael_feathers_blog/2013/11/unconditional-programming.html).

-These 3 techniques build on [All the Little Things](https://www.youtube.com/watch?v=8bZh5LMaSm://www.youtube.com/watch?v=8bZh5LMaSmE).
+These 2 techniques build on [All the Little Things](https://www.youtube.com/watch?v=8bZh5LMaSmE).
 They are ways to design components that have a singular focus, rather than a list of responsibilities like we see above.

 Each technique has a specific problem it solves.
 Each proposed alternative has a few important things in common.

 - The new abstraction has a single purpose.
 Choose and execute the appropriate path(s) through the application.
 That's it.
 Fake paths can be provided for testing the abstraction so details about a specific path aren't complicating the test.
 - Each path has the same 2 methods.
 One to test whether it should be executed, and one to execute the action.
 This allows each piece to be defined and tested in isolation.
-Also we gain valuable names describing each path, helping other developers understand it's purpose.
+Also we gain valuable names describing each path, helping other developers understand its purpose.

 ### Alternative to if / else if / else